 - The minimum IELTS score required to be considered for admission is 6.5.

-- Complete application materials must be submitted via LSAC by the deadlines listed below.
-Admissions decisions are made on a rolling basis, and applications currently being reviewed for both Spring 2016 and Fall 2016 enrollment.
+- Complete application materials must be submitted via LSAC by the deadlines listed on our How to Apply page.
+Admissions decisions are made on a rolling basis.
 See our How to Apply page for full application instructions.